pilot2254/contrast-bot/IMPORTANT_INFO.md

 4. **Database Integrity**: Ensure all transactions are properly recorded

+5. **Global Data Consistency**: Verify that:
+   - User data persists across different servers
+   - Leaderboards show global statistics
+   - No server-specific data isolation occurs
+   - User balances/levels are the same in all servers

 ## For AI Assistants

 If you're an AI assistant helping with this project: